Employee Handbook – is it time?

 Once created, your employee handbook should be reviewed annually to ensure that all of your policies are still in play and being enforced.
 If policies have changed, the handbook should be updated to reflect actual practice within your company.

 And here’s a great tip: If you are printing your handbook, don’t have it coil bound.
 Use three-ring binders that allow you to replace only those pages containing updated information.
-That will save you on having to reprint the entire handbook when you make policy changes!
+That will save you from having to reprint the entire handbook when you make policy changes!